 The territorial coverage is worldwide excluding professional business carried out from an office in the United States of America or Canada and excludes any action for a claim brought in any Court in the United States of America or Canada.

 These terms and conditions together with the engagement letter shall be governed by, and construed in accordance with, English law.
 The Courts of England shall have exclusive jurisdiction in relation to any claim, dispute or difference between us.
 Each party irrevocably waives any right it may have to object to an action being brought in those Courts, to claim that the action has been brought in an inconvenient forum, or to claim that those Courts do not have jurisdiction.

 Persons who are not party to this agreement shall have no rights under the Contracts (Rights of Third Parties) Act 1999 to enforce any term of this agreement.
 This clause does not affect any right or remedy of any person which exists or is available otherwise than pursuant to that Act.

-These Terms and Conditions together with our Letter of Engagement set out all the terms agreed between us in relation to the work we are to undertake for you and together shall be referred to as “the Contract” All other terms, conditions and representations are hereby excluded and you must not rely or have relied on them.
-The Terms of Business may only be varied by agreement in writing signed by a partner on our behalf.
-In the event of any conflict between these Terms of Business and our Letter of Engagement, the latter shall prevail.
+These Terms and Conditions together with our Letter of Engagement set out all of the terms between us in relation to the work we are to undertake for you and together shall be referred to as “the Contract”.
+All other terms, conditions and representations are hereby excluded, and you must not rely or have relied on them.
+The Terms and Conditions may only be varied by agreement in writing signed by a Partner on our behalf.
+In the event of any conflict between these Terms and Conditions and our Letter of Engagement, the latter shall prevail.